michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_Lab_Setup/Lab_Setup_For_AWS.md

 ## Task 4: Create a build agent VM

 In this section, you will create a Linux VM to act as your build agent.
-You will be installing Docker to this VM once it is set up and you will use this VM during the hackathon to develop and deploy.
+You will be installing Docker to this VM once it is set up and you will use this VM during the lab to develop and deploy.

-**NOTE: You can set up your local machine with Docker however the setup varies for different versions of Windows.** **For this** **hackathon, the build agent approach simply allows for predictable setup.**
+**NOTE: You can set up your local machine with Docker however the setup varies for different versions of Windows.** **For this** **lab, the build agent approach simply allows for predictable setup.**

 1. Navigate to the EC2 Dashboard.
 On the EC2 Dashboard, click “Launch Instance”